top of page

 DAY 1 Arrival by 3PM at the Galice Resort in Merlin, Oregon to get settled.
 We'll share dinner and facilitated time together to get acquainted as a group.

 DAY 2 A facilitated on-land retreat with guided reflective exercises and activities inspired by Good Grief Network, Work That Reconnects, and Change Narrative.
 A nourishing, connection-filled day with resting time interspersed throughout.
-Meals included.
 Takes place on the rustic grounds of the Galice Resort.

 DAYS 3-6 A four-day river rafting experience on the stunning Rogue River.
 Guided by Momentum River Expeditions, an excellent, small, eco-conscious, guide-owned & operated adventure travel company.
-All gear including tents, mats & sleeping bags as well as delicious fantastic local organic hors d'oeuvres and meals will be provided.
-All levels of experience and comfort with rafting (from beginner on up) are welcome.
-While there are class 1-3 rapids, there are also lots of quiet stretches on the river to create a nice mix of group challenge and relaxation.
-The group will return to the Galice Resort by approximately 5PM on Day 6 (August 22nd).
+All gear, including tents, mats & sleeping bags, as well as delicious local organic hors d'oeuvres and meals, will be provided.
+While the river features Class 1-3 rapids, it also offers quiet stretches, creating a nice mix of group challenge and relaxation.
+No prior rafting experience is required.
+We welcome both first-time and experienced rafters.
+The group will return to the Galice Resort by approximately 5 PM on August 22nd.

 Please read this Information Packet from Momentum River Expeditions.